 This new structure imposes a new space and a new temporality, as the computer effectively sets the text in a new space and new temporality; the necessarily linear development of the text and the traditional book now instantly becomes a non-linear development: you merely have to click to be in cyberspace.
 With the Internet, the multiplication of reading routes has become immediately possible: by clicking on the anchors of the text, other texts can appear on the screen, which at the same time will forward us to other texts.
-In this way, just as the space of the text is the subject of a veritable explosion, of a mutation in hyperspace, inversely, the temporality of the text is reduced to the point of its disappearing in instantaneity: in the fragmented text, each of the fragments is immediately accessible thanks to links, and any one can potentially come after any other.
+In this way, just as the space of the text is the subject of a veritable explosion, of a mutation in hyperspace, inversely, the temporality of the text, each of the fragments is immediately accessible thanks to links, and any one can potentially come after any other.
 With no pre-established order, temporality disappears, and causality too.
 It is no coincidence that the most popular hypertext software is called Storyspace, given that hypertext fiction is organized in space and not in time: the text becomes a labyrinth.